MattNikonorov/Typing-Animation-in-CSS/README.md

 You can experiment with these properties inside the codepen and see what you can do!

 ### Combining everything
-**Now that you know how to make the typewriter animation in pure CSS and how the typing animation works, it's time for me to demonstrate some practical and relevant use cases of the typewriter effect.**
+Now that you know how to make the typewriter animation in pure CSS and how the typing animation works, it's time for me to demonstrate some practical and relevant use cases of the typewriter effect.

-Personal portfolios:
+**Personal portfolios**

 https://codepen.io/matveynikon/pen/dyRoqmr

 Typewriter animations make your web-resume/personal website stand out, and make it more engaging.

 *************

-API landing pages
+**API landing pages**

 https://codepen.io/matveynikon/pen/powWNYa

 It's likely that at some point in your development journey, you came across an API provider landing page and saw a code-block like that, demonstrating the implementation of their API.
 I personally find this a really neat implementation of the typewriter animation, and find that it looks more attractive and inviting than a static chunk of code.

 *************

-SaaS/product landing pages
+**SaaS/product landing pages**

 https://codepen.io/matveynikon/pen/qBjPRWe

 I found that typing effects inside SaaS or Product landing pages are more inviting and engaging to visitors looking to use their products or services.